signatur3-git/prompt-gen-marketplace/README.md

   npm run start       # Start server
   ```

-The OAuth client seeding is idempotent (safe to run multiple times) and creates the `prompt-gen-web` client needed for external web app integration.
+The OAuth client seeding is idempotent (safe to run multiple times) and creates OAuth clients for external applications:
+- `prompt-gen-web` - For web app integration
+- `prompt-gen-desktop` - For desktop app integration

 ### Ports